-Once a family applies and is approved for a PSCP voucher, the DPI will communicate with MBA on collecting necessary forms to verify income and home address.
-A new family must complete the MBA School Application through Sycamore to solidify their intention to enroll at MBA and to be approved as a voucher recipient.
+Once a family applies and is approved for a WPCP voucher, the DPI will communicate with MBA on collecting necessary forms to verify income and home address.
+A Voucher family must complete the MBA School Application through Sycamore to solidify their intention to enroll at MBA and to be approved as a voucher recipient.
 Existing families will need to complete the re-enrollment process through Sycamore to solidify their intention to re-enroll and to be approved as a voucher recipient.

 MBA reserves the right to deny enrollment to any applicant.
-Reasons for denying enrollment may include, but are not limited to, indications that the applicant or their family are not philosophically aligned with MBA, and/or indications that the applicant is not academically prepared to be successful at MBA.
+Reasons for denying enrollment may include, but are not limited to, indications that the applicant or the family are not philosophically aligned with MBA, and/or indications that the applicant is not academically prepared to be successful at MBA.